Elected Officials, Civic Leaders and Disability Community Honor County Supervisor Carole Groom

 “In the early 2000s, Carole played an integral role in helping AbilityPath establish its first inclusive preschool located in Burlingame, Learning Links,” said Neider of Groom’s many contributions to the disability community.
 “The developmental inclusive preschool model continues to be an innovative educational model.
 And through Carole’s incredible leadership and collaboration, the vision of inclusion in early childhood education became a reality.”

-AbilityPath has been a cornerstone of our community for 100 years, providing a lifespan of support services to individuals with special needs and developmental disabilities in the greater Bay Area.
-Our mission is to empower people with special needs to achieve their full potential through innovative, inclusive programs and community partnerships.
+AbilityPath has been a cornerstone of our community for 100 years, providing a lifespan of support services to individuals with developmental disabilities in the greater Bay Area.
+Our mission is to empower people with developmental disabilities to achieve their full potential through innovative, inclusive programs and community partnerships.
 With educational, therapeutic, vocational, and family support services, we are distinctive in providing support to an individual throughout their lifetime.
 We collaborate with businesses, third-party providers, local nonprofits, and various organizations to bring the highest quality services to the children, youth, and adults in our programs.
 Together, we are creating a world where people of all abilities are fully accepted, respected, and included in all aspects of life – in the classroom, the workplace, and in our communities.
 Join us in “Inspiring Inclusion.”

 About Carole Groom